White-Labeled SendGrid Email Templates for Customer Notifications

 Use the SendGrid Code Editor to create custom SendGrid email templates from HTML code.

-Next, use the Code Editor on the left to customize the given email template.
-On the right side of the screen, you can preview how your email template will look when opened on desktop and mobile devices.
-The Code Editor allows you to use HTML code for creating a custom structure and functionality for your email templates.
+Next, use the Code Editor on the left to customize the Email template.
+On the right side of the screen, you can preview how your Email template will look when opened on desktop and mobile devices.
+The Code Editor allows you to use HTML code to create a custom structure and functionality for your Email templates.

 Input your HTML code into the Code Editor and preview visual design for Desktop and Mobile devices.

-Furthermore, you can use the Code Editor to add Route4Me’s data placeholders that allow you to pull customer names, tracking numbers, ETAs, and other types of dynamic data from your Route4Me routes and insert this data into your notifications.
-To learn more about how to use Route4Me’s placeholders and what routing data can be automatically attached to your custom email notifications, visit this page.
+Furthermore, you can use the Code Editor to add Route4Me’s data placeholders that allow you to use customer names, tracking numbers, ETAs, and other types of dynamic data from your Route4Me routes and insert this data into your notifications.
+Additionally, learn more about how to use Route4Me’s Notification Placeholders and what routing data can be automatically attached to your custom Email notifications.

-After creating and testing the given version of the template, adjust the template’s version settings, and then click on the Save button to save this template version.
+After creating and testing the given version of the template, adjust the template’s version settings, and then click the “Save” button to save this template version.

 Adjust the settings of your custom SendGrid email template and then click on the Save button.

-Once the new version of the template is created, you can view and manage it in this template’s menu.
-If you want to use a specific version of a particular email template, make sure that this template version is Active.
-When a template version is Active, it has the green Active icon displayed next to it.
+Once the new version of the template is created, you can view and manage it in the template’s menu.
+If you want to use a specific version of a particular Email template, make sure that this template version is Active.
+When a template version is Active, it has the green Active Icon displayed next to it.

 To manage the saved custom SendGrid email template, click on its version in the Templates List.

-How to Create a New SendGrid API Key for Your Route4Me Notifications
+Create A New SendGrid API Key For Your Route4Me Notifications

 Go to your SendGrid account settings to create a new API key for Route4Me's Notifications Module.